Eda-Inal/movie-app/README.md

 ## [Live](https://filmlab.vercel.app/)

-### This movie application is built using Next.js, Redux Toolkit, Redux Thunk, useEffect, and useState.
+### This movie website is built using Next.js, Redux Toolkit, Redux Thunk, useEffect, and useState.
 The design is powered by Material-UI and is fully responsive, featuring a sidebar that appears on smaller screens.
 The application supports both dark and light modes, allowing users to switch between themes.

 ### The TMDb API is utilized to fetch data across four different slices: Top Rated Movies, Popular Movies, Cast details, and Trailers.
 Each slice is managed separately in Redux.
 ### Key features include: